amrish-kanwat/ml-intern-assessment/ml-assignment/evaluation.md

-Evaluation Summary: Trigram Language Model

-This project involved building a trigram (N=3) language model from scratch.
-The model learns patterns of word sequences from a text corpus and generates new text by sampling from trigram probabilities.
-Here’s a brief overview of the key design choices I made during the implementation.
+This project involved creating a trigram (N=3) language model from scratch.
+The goal was to learn word-sequence patterns from a text corpus and generate new text based on trigram probabilities.
+Below is a summary of the main design decisions I made.

 1. N-Gram Count Storage

-To store trigram counts effectively, I used:
+I stored trigram counts using:

-A dictionary with bigram keys:
-(w1, w2) → Counter({w3: count})
+A dictionary where each key is a pair of words (w1, w2).

+Each key maps to a Counter that stores possible next words and their frequencies.

-A separate Counter for bigram totals:
-This keeps track of how often each (w1, w2) pair appears.
+A separate Counter stores the total number of times each (w1, w2) pair appears.

-This structure simplifies the implementation, supports quick lookups, and works well with Python’s built-in defaultdict and Counter.
+This structure keeps the implementation simple and allows for fast lookups when generating text.

-2. Text Cleaning & Preprocessing
+2. Text Cleaning and Preprocessing

-The preprocessing pipeline includes:

-- Lowercasing all text
-- Removing unwanted characters using a regex (keeping only a–z, digits, and . ! ?)
+The text was cleaned using the following steps:

+Converting everything to lowercase.

+Removing characters that aren’t letters, digits, or basic punctuation.

-- Splitting text into sentences based on punctuation
+Splitting the text into sentences using punctuation marks.

-- Tokenizing each sentence using .split()
+Tokenizing each sentence using Python’s .split().

-These steps ensure clean input for n-gram construction without adding unnecessary complexity.
+This keeps the text consistent and easier for the model to learn from.

 3. Handling Unknown Words

-To handle rare words, I:
+To reduce sparsity, I handled rare words using the following approach:

-Counted all words in the corpus.
+Counted all words in the dataset.

-Replaced words with a frequency of 1 or less with the token <UNK>.

-This reduces sparsity and helps the model deal with new words smoothly during generation.
+Any word that appeared once or less was replaced with a special token called UNK.

+This ensures that unusual words do not affect the model’s ability to calculate probabilities.

 4. Padding Sentences

-Since a trigram model needs two previous words for context, I padded each sentence as:
+Since a trigram model needs two previous words for context, I added padding around every sentence.
+The padding looks like:

-<s> <s> ... tokens ... </s>

-<s>: start-of-sentence token
-</s>: end-of-sentence token

-Padding ensures consistent trigram windows and provides clear start and end points.
+START START ...words...
+END.

+START = beginning-of-sentence marker.

+END = sentence-ending marker.

+Padding gives the model a consistent starting point and helps it know where a sentence ends.

-5. Probability Calculation & Sampling
+5. Probability Calculation and Sampling

-I calculated the probability of the next word using:
+I calculated trigram probabilities with:

-P(w3 | w1, w2) = count(w1, w2, w3) / total_count(w1, w2)
+P(next | w1, w2) = count(w1, w2, next) / total_count(w1, w2).

-For sampling, I used:

-random.choices() with probability weights.
-This allows for variations in the generated text and avoids predictable outputs.
+To generate text, I used weighted sampling with random.choices().
+This creates more natural and varied sentences instead of always picking the most frequent next word.

 6. Generate Function

-The generation process:
+The text generation process works as follows:

-Begins with <s> <s> as the initial context
+Start with the two START tokens.

-Samples the next word using trigram probabilities
+Sample the next word based on trigram probabilities.

-Slides the context window forward
+Shift the context window forward.

-Stops when </s> is produced or the maximum length is reached
+Stop when the END token appears or when the maximum length is reached.

-This creates sentences that reflect the structure and vocabulary of the training text.
+This results in sentences that resemble the structure and vocabulary of the training text.

-7. Overall Design Decisions
+7. Overall Design Choices

-I focused on clarity, readability, and simplicity:

-- Simple data structures
+I kept the design simple and easy to follow:

-- Clear preprocessing pipeline
+Clear preprocessing steps.

+Straightforward data structures.

-- Direct probability computation
+Direct probability calculations.

-- Probabilistic text generation
+Probabilistic text generation.

-The final model is easy to understand, extend, and debug while meeting all the assignment's functional requirements.